Qualifying for Italian citizenship by descent: Are you eligible?

 Acquiring citizenship through ancestry is known as jure sanguinis, or “right of bloodline” (the j in jure is pronounced like the English y in yellow).
 Although determining our eligibility for Italian citizenship by descent can have its hurdles, the general principle is to prove that the “chain of citizenship” has never been broken between generations.
 But what does that mean?

 Italian citizenship, under most circumstances, is passed from one generation to the next.
-Parents with Italian citizenship automatically pass their citizenship on to their children each generation, and that linear passage continues for any number of generations spanning from Italian Unification in 1861 onward.
+Parents who are Italian citizens automatically pass their citizenship on to their children, and that linear passage continues with each generation onward.
+This began after the Italian Unification in 1861, and continued from there.

 As straight-forward as that may sound, nothing in this world can be easy.
 There are, of course, circumstances that could “break the chain” and make claiming Italian citizenship by bloodline more challenging, or even impossible.